hykilpikonna/hykilpikonna/README.md

 ### 🐱 Hi there, I'm Azalea!

 I'm Azalea Gui, a second-year undergraduate student at the University of Toronto, majoring in computer science and psychology.
 I'm interested in web development and machine learning.
-I'm currently doing research on voice-based gender identification for Chinese speakers.
+I'm currently a research intern at Microsoft as of Summer 2023, working with the Audio and Acoustics team on improving the evaluation of generative music.
+I've also been doing independent research on voice-based gender identification for Chinese speakers on the side.

 I also love cats =^･-･^=